 There is an “extras” table where you can leave something behind, or take whatever is surplus.
 Occasionally, there are opportunities to glean the field of extras like berries, tomatoes, basil and flowers as their season come to a close.

 Being a CSA member is not like shopping at the grocery store!
 This is second only to having your own backyard garden.
 This is the BEST value we offer at the farm.
 Our farm store is open every pick-up day to stock up on extras or something that you love that isn't in the share that week.
-If you choose to have your share dropped off, you can shop in our online store and add to your weekly order.

 If you are splitting a CSA share with another household, one member will need to be the primary shareholder and the other will be entered into the system as Split Partner.